Atticus29/dataJitsu/specs.md

       - [ ] Which annotations were done by which user is known to the database, but not to other users (to avoid personal vendettas)
   - [ ] while a user is annotating a video, that video is "locked" for annotation by other users?
   - [ ] alternatively, there is some way of dealing with two users simultaneously annotating the same video
+  - [ ] Whether the user manually skips ahead in the video is tracked with the timestamp, is flagged for their annotation, and/or is not permitted in the app.
 - [ ] Experience points are visible by other users
 - [ ] Users are granted more responsibility and more data access if they:
   - [ ] Rate videos